"Mathews was not seeking to gain an advantage and the actions of the Bangladeshis were disgraceful"

 For leaving aside the apparent ineffectiveness of the on-field umpires (Dickie Bird would surely have knocked a few heads together), and the potential safety implications for a batsman with a damaged helmet (has the game forgotten Phillip Hughes?), the way that sports people conduct themselves must always be important.

-Yes, one can always cite absolute adherence to the letter of the law - technically, Mathews was out of time just as, technically, Jonny Bairstow was out stumped during the Lord’s Ashes Test - but the law is an ass and there must be room for interpretation and commonsense.
+Yes, one can always cite absolute adherence to the letter of the law – technically, Mathews was out of time just as, technically, Yorkshire’s Jonny Bairstow was out stumped during the Lord’s Ashes Test – but the law is an ass and there must be room for interpretation and common sense.

 Mathews was not seeking to gain an advantage and the actions of the Bangladeshis were disgraceful in this judgement.